compass rose

 Commercial Dock at Tyrrel Bay with traditional sloop

 Carriacou is one of the few places left in the world where you can still watch boats being built with hand tools on the beach.
 These are large, working boats used for long lining and or cargo.
 It is really amazing to watch logs being shaped into knees with a chain saw.
 I asked one builder if he had plans for the boat and he asked me, somewhat puzzled "Why do I need plans?
 I know what I want."
-He said it took him and a helper about 6 months to build a boat like the one pictured at left "if you have the money".
+He said it took him and a helper about 6 months to build a boat like the one pictured "if you have the money".
 Apparently, some of the longer lasting projects are hung up for lack of money for the non-homemade parts.

 rum shop, Carricacou